 INTRODUCTION

 The poultry sector has recently experienced rapid growth across many regions (Parrott & Walley, 2017).
-In Tanzania, poultry production contributes significantly to household income and nutrition and is dominated by indigenous chickens, numbering about 38.5 million birds(URT), 2019).
+In Tanzania, poultry production contributes significantly to household income and nutrition and is dominated by indigenous chickens, numbering about 38.5 million birds(URT, 2019).
 However, these local chickens are characterized by low genetic potential for growth and productivity.
 To address these limitations, the private sector has introduced several dual-purpose chicken breeds with higher production potential compared to indigenous types.
 Notable among these are Sasso and Kuroiler, which have demonstrated superior performance under smallholder production systems(Guni et al., 2021).

 Another breed that has recently been introduced in Tanzania is the Tanbro.
 This chicken breed originates from Hubbard breeders in France, where it is marketed as Redbro.
 It was first introduced in Kenya by the Kenchick Company in 2000, where it is sold under the name Kenbro(Keskin et al., 2008).
 In Kenya, the breed has gained increasing adoption, particularly for free-range systems (Gikunda & Mutegi, 2015).
 Kenbro was initially unpopular due to its white plumage, but after the shift to a red variety, farmer’s interest increased.
 Early trials conducted with small groups of women farmers in kenya proved successful and encouraging wider adoption (Keskin et al., 2008).
 Building on this success, the breed has more recently been introduced in Tanzania by Interchick under the trade name Tanbro.
 The breed is considered a slow-growing broiler due to the fact that, when raised under an intensive system, can reach about 2.5 kg in 2 months (60 days), growing approximately 25% slower than fast-growing broilers like the Cobb-500, which reach the same weight at 48 days (Baxter et al., 2021).